-Claire M. Sylvia is the author of a leading treatise on the False Claims Act and has represented whistleblowers in many successful “qui tam” cases involving healthcare fraud and defense contractor fraud.
+Claire M. Sylvia, a partner at Phillips & Cohen, is the author of a leading treatise on the False Claims Act and has represented whistleblowers in “qui tam” cases involving healthcare fraud, defense contractor fraud and cybersecurity issues.

-Her book, The False Claims Act: Fraud Against the Government (West 2016), has served as an important reference used by judges and attorneys in qui tam cases since it was first published in 2004.
+Her book, The False Claims Act: Fraud Against the Government (with annual supplements), has served as an important reference for judges and attorneys in qui tam cases since it was first published.

 - A whistleblower case against Alliant Techsystems (ATK) that settled for about $37 million.
 The settlement included the cost to retrofit 76,000 defective military flares that put military personnel at serious risk of death or injury if the flares were accidentally dropped while being handled or in transit.

 - A qui tam case against Adventist Health that settled for $14.1 million.
 The lawsuit alleged Adventist Health violated the False Claims Act based on the underlying violations of the Stark Statute and the Anti-Kickback Statute.

 - A whistleblower lawsuit against Northrop Grumman, which alleged Northrop had failed to test certain electronic components it sold the U.S. military for use in the navigation systems of planes, helicopters and submarines.
 Northrop paid $12.5 million to settle the case.

 - A whistleblower lawsuit against defense contractor AAR Corp. and a subsidiary that alleged that the aviation company did not adequately maintain aircraft used to transport troops in Afghanistan, raising safety concerns.
 AAR settled THE CASE for $11 million AND PAID a $429,000 fine to the FAA.